Saint Patrick's School, Singapore: School symbols

 The shamrock is found on various items of the school uniform, including the belt, T-shirt, and uniforms.
 It is made up of three green heart-shaped clovers touching at their bases in the centre of the design.
 Two of the hearts are at the lower half with one at the upper half.
 The shamrock represents the school's virtues of "Humanity, Humility & Honesty".
 The school's patron saint, Saint Patrick, used the shamrock to represent the Holy Trinity.

 School uniform

 In 2021, the school engaged designer Daniel Boey to re-design the classic St Pat's school uniform.
 The old design consisted of an all-white school uniform with the blue metal badge and blue belt (with a single green racing stripe and golden buckle).
 After Boey's re-design, the old white top was replaced with a new white button-up or polo T-shirt with two green racing stripes running down the left.

 House colours and sporting events

-The school has six houses, named after former brother principals of the school.
+The school has four houses, named after former brother principals of the school.